Skip to content Skip to footer

 Metal Shelving Units

 People typically think of metal when it comes to shelving options for shipping containers.
 Metal shelves are sturdy and can support a lot of weight, making them perfect for tools and heavy equipment.
 We recommend our powder-coated steel shelving if you will be using your container in a humid climate.
 This type of shelving has excellent corrosion-resistant properties that increase shelf life.
-All of our metal shelving is weatherproof and features multiple height options to customize your space.
+Our metal shelving is rustproof and comes in several different heights to maximize your space.
 They work with any configuration inside your container, easy to assemble, and available in all sizes.

 Wooden Shelving